TheMirch/dsi-group-project/README.md

 ### Executive Summary
 > This project seeks to analyze data related to aviation incidents involving single-engine aircraft in Alaska, with a focus on those leading to serious injuries or fatalities.
 By understanding the primary factors contributing to these incidents, we hope to develop targeted safety initiatives, enhance pilot training programs, and implement effective preventive measures.

-> Our collaboration with the Alaska Airmen’s Association is rooted in the goal of promoting effective emergency response and preventing accidents.
-The Alaska Airmen’s Association, a nonprofit established in 1951, is dedicated to promoting general aviation, enhancing safety, and supporting initiatives that benefit pilots.
+> Our collaboration with the Alaska Airmen’s Association (AAA) is rooted in the goal of promoting effective emergency response and preventing accidents.
+The AAA, a nonprofit established in 1951, is dedicated to promoting general aviation, enhancing safety, and supporting initiatives that benefit pilots.
 Our joint efforts aim to make flying safer for Alaskan Bush Pilots and the communities they serve.

 ### About Alaskan Bush Pilots